 In part one we will discuss what OA is, its risk factors, symptoms and stages of progression.

 What is Knee Osteoarthritis?

 Osteoarthritis is known as a “wear and tear” disease.
+While it isn’t caused by ages, the number of Canadians impacted by it is increasing 5% each year due to our aging population.
 The symptoms people experience are caused by a loss of or breaking down of cartilage in the knee, which leads to a narrowing of the space in the joint.
 This loss of joint space progresses as time goes on, leading to bone spurs and decreased movement.

 Interested in learning more about OA treatments?
 Read the second blog post in the series Knee Osteoarthritis: Non-Surgical Treatments That Work.

 Knee OA can develop as a result of a number of factors.

 Age is the most common risk factor associated with OA.
 It is important to remember that, while age does not cause knee OA, older adults (especially women) are still most affected due to the degenerative nature of the disease.
 It is estimated that 85% of Canadians over the age of 70 will have osteoarthritis.
 Other risk factors include:

 - Previous injury or trauma

 - Repetitive stress injuries

 Symptoms of Knee Osteoarthritis